ECC-BFMC/Documentation/source/data/racetrack.rst

 * :doc:`Positioning on the track <racetrack/positioning>`

-  - The positioning of all the elements and where toe xpect them.
+  - The positioning of all the elements and where to expect them.

-* :doc:`Localisation system <racetrack/localisation>`
+* :doc:`Localization system <racetrack/localization>`

-  - The description of our localisation system, which you can use in order to create your own.
+  - The description of our localization system, which you can use in order to create your own.